sintiyaHristova/MPA-VolleyWorld-App/README.md

 ![6](https://user-images.githubusercontent.com/104487003/223410948-3a2fa5c7-4cd8-44f9-a156-ff1e50e93e07.jpg)

 ## Profile
-Each logged-in user is able to view their profile information by clicking [Profile].
+Each logged-in user is able to view their profile information by clicking [My Profile].
 If they have not created any photo posts yet, the message "You haven't uploaded photos yet…" should be visualized.
 ![01](https://user-images.githubusercontent.com/104487003/223419220-1362f9be-c3f3-44d0-9974-f7e9c81c85ae.jpg)

-- The view for invalid paths:
+## The view for invalid paths:
 ![2](https://user-images.githubusercontent.com/104487003/223418717-c058f9be-6a42-4daa-a695-df2de7eef36d.jpg)